I’m product-testing & tasting my way through the army of protein powders, one can at a time.

 All good now, I got that squared up.

-The word Bulletproof stands for a company and a brand selling all sorts of products; it’s not just the high-fat coffee recipe they created.
+The word Bulletproof stands for a company and a brand selling all sorts of products, and they’re probably most known for their popular & keto-friendly Bulletproof Coffee product.

 Bulletproof Collagen Protein nutrition info

 All of the numbers on the Supplement Facts panel look good when lined up against the other pure hydrolyzed collagen peptide products on the market, as far as the amounts of:

 - & hydrolyzed collagen go.

 A serving of Bulletproof Collagen gives your body a nice protein boost of 18 grams, which is similar to other powders with protein in them, whether whey or from vegan sources.